 E.At the discretion of the Director, a follow-up inspection may be conducted to assure that all deficiencies have been corrected.

 A.Each laboratory must have a governing body or equivalent legal authority ultimately responsible for:

-4.compliance with other relevant health and safety requirements, including these Regulations.
+4.The compliance with other relevant health and safety requirements, including these regulations.

 A.Each laboratory shall have a laboratory director who must be responsible for the day-to-day management and operation of the laboratory and to ensure the achievement and maintenance of quality standards of practice.
 The laboratory director must meet the following minimum qualifications:

 1.Possess a doctorate in the chemical or biological sciences from a college or university accredited by a national or regional certifying authority and a minimum of two (2) years analytical laboratory experience, or possess a master’s degree in the chemical or biological sciences and a minimum of four (4) years of analytical laboratory experience, or possess a bachelor’s degree in the chemical or biological sciences and a minimum of five (5) years of analytical laboratory experience.

 B.The director of each laboratory or his/her designee, must be responsible for the following: